 - Quoting Magforum in your Ebay ads

-One way to get a feel for the magazine market is through Ebay.co.uk – and it demonstrates big growth in magazine sales online.
-A search in May 2013 showed 203,585 live listings - in December 2010 it was 98,095 using the words 'magazine -book' in the section Books, Comics & Magazines.
+One way to get a feel for the magazine market is through Ebay.co.uk – and it demonstrates massive growth in magazine sales online.
+A search in 2020 showed 616,000 live listings – a decade earlier it was just 98,095 using the words 'magazine -book' in the section Books, Comics & Magazines.
 Analysis of the 2007 data suggests the price breakdown in Table 1.
 So, 86% of all the magazines would fetch less than £10, and 99.66% less than £65.

 Among those that did sell, were: